lunatykter/sigismund/README.md

-functions include
+-functions include

-deleting all channels and spamming channels and ping with your text(!nuke <amount> <channelname> <text>)
+-deleting all channels and spamming channels and ping with your text(!nuke <amount> <channelname> <text>)

-deleting all roles (!droles)
+-deleting all roles (!droles)

-deleting emotes (!demote)
+-deleting emotes (!demote)

-deleting stickers (!dstickers)
+-deleting stickers (!dstickers)

-banning everyone (!b) (bans only people with role below him so remember to give him the highest role you can
+-banning everyone (!b) (bans only people with role below him so remember to give him the highest role you can

-kicking everyone (!kick)
+-kicking everyone (!kick)

-spamming roles (!roles <amount> [rolename])
+-spamming roles (!roles <amount> [rolename])

-modify it to high hell do whatever you want, it is all for educational purposes only afterall (yes it is all wh40k)
+modify it to high hell do whatever you want, it is all for educational purposes only after all.
+(yes it is all wh40k)